-6. Service agreement for the supply of an LTE coverage network or mobile network using "Small Cells", signed with Telecom Italia on 28 June 2017, with which INWIT undertook to supply Telecom with an integrated service aimed at the creation of an LTE coverage network or mobile network signal of Telecom, which states, in art.
-3.4, that in the event of corporate transactions that result in Telecom losing equity control of INWIT, Telecom shall have the right to purchase the small cell plants at an agreed buy-back price with the consequent unilateral termination of the contract as of the date on which ownership of the small cell plants is actually transferred.
+4. Service agreement for the supply of an LTE coverage network or mobile network using "Small Cells", signed with Telecom Italia on 28 June 2017, with which Inwit undertook to supply Telecom with an integrated service aimed at the creation of an LTE coverage network or mobile network signal of Telecom, which states, in art.
+3.4, that in the event of corporate transactions that result in Telecom losing equity control of Inwit, Telecom shall have the right to purchase the small cell plants at an agreed buy-back price with the consequent unilateral termination of the contract as of the date on which ownership of the small cell plants is actually transferred.

-The agreement, which expired in July 2021, provided for a confidentiality clause between the Parties.
+The agreement, which expired in July 2021, has been renewed and provides for a confidentiality clause between the Parties.

-7. Framework agreement for the supply of transmission and ancillary services on multi-operator and multiservice microcell coverage plants created with DAS technology, signed with Telecom Italia on 18 September 2019, on the basis of which INWIT grants Telecom the right to use the DAS Systems created by INWIT over the course of the agreement duration.
+5. Framework agreement for the supply of transmission and ancillary services on multi-operator and multiservice microcell coverage plants created with DAS technology, signed with Telecom Italia on 18 September 2019, on the basis of which Inwit grants Telecom the right to use the DAS Systems that Inwit will create over the course of the agreement duration.
 Pursuant to art.
-30 of the agreement, should INWIT cease to be controlled by Telecom pursuant to art.
+30 of the agreement, should Inwit cease to be controlled by Telecom pursuant to art.
 2359 of the Italian Civil Code, Telecom shall have the right to withdraw from the agreement with 3 (three) months notice.